-Use of Estimates - The financial statements and notes are representations of the Foundation's management, who is responsible for their integrity and objectivity.
-The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect amounts reported in the financial statements and accompanying notes.
-Those estimates and assumptions affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities, and the reported public support, revenue and expenses.
-Actual results could vary from the estimates used in preparing the financial statements.
+Use of Estimates

+The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Actual results could differ from those estimates.